 The applicant has proposed landscaping for 17 of the 18 common area tracts found throughout the proposed planned development.
 The landscape plans specify planting and amenities for open space areas that include playgrounds, active and passive recreation spaces, pedestrian access ways, a stormwater detention area, subdivision entry and perimeter planting, and a preserved native oak grove.
 The plants specified throughout the common area tracts are a mix of native and ornamental plants that would provide seasonal interest, define and support the intended purpose of the tracts, and screen and buffer uses as appropriate.
 Generally, staff found the proposed landscaping to be compatible with the project and surrounding properties.
-Conditions of approval have been included to ensure that landscaping and amenities adjacent to and within the transmission line easement and adjacent to the electric substation are sized and located to help avoid future conflict.
-A condition of approval requires landscaping in Pump Station Tract G, the only common area tract that landscaping was not proposed for.
-The applicant has provided an irrigation plan specifying an automatic irrigation system for the majority of proposed landscaping.
-A condition of approval requires the extension of the automatic irrigation system to Tract S.
+Conditions of approval have been included to ensure that landscaping and amenities adjacent to and within the transmission line easement and adjacent to the Attachments:

+'''

 Attachment A: Ordinance No. 5084 including Exhibit A - CPA 1-19 Decision Document

+'''